Carl Hansen & Søn ▸ Chairs ▸ Lounge Chairs ▸ Dining Tables ▸ Stools & Benches ▸ Sofas ▸ Side & Coffee Tables ▸ Storage ▸ Outdoor Furniture

-The ultimate hardwood dining table – or a beautiful desk or conference table.
+The beautiful CH327 Dinning Table is the ultimate hardwood dining table – or a beautiful desk or conference table.
 The solid wood tabletop is made from pieces of hardwood that run the full length of the table, giving the table a harmonious surface.

 The table measures either 190 x 95 x H72 cm or 248 x 95 x H72 cm.
 Available with MDF extension leaves in grey or black for table ends; the leaves measure 95 x 40 cm and are purchased separately.